 New York, 1949

 Over the years, Thurston’s initial materials (paper and wood panels) have given way to aluminum and even copper.
 Transparent paint laced with specifically calibrated amounts of pigment has transformed the light reflecting possibilities of the base metals.
-The artist has also evolved techniques and machinery for altering the surface of the painting by means of scraping or cutting.
+The Artist has also evolved techniques and machinery for altering the surface of the painting by means of scraping or cutting.
 In the last fifteen years, with the implementation of these innovations, Thurston’s paintings offer the suggestion of a form inside the embodiment of color.
 Current work has substituted new materials on top of metal significantly altering the qualities described above.

 His painting has been acquired by numerous private collectors and has been featured in solo exhibition at galleries from Los Angeles (most recently Chimento Contemporary) to Santa Fe (Charlotte Jackson) to Basel, Switzerland (Galerie Katharina Krohn) and Milan, Italy (Fabbri Contemporary Art.)
-His work is included in the permanent collections of MOCA, Los Angeles; The Berlingieri Collection, Rome, Italy; the Los Angeles County Museum of Art; Panza Collection, Chiasso, Switzerland; Museo Cantonale, Lugano, Switzerland; Coleccion Jumex, Mexico City, Mexico; The Frederick R. Weisman Art Foundation, Los Angeles and the Albright-Knox Gallery, Buffalo, New York.
-He is a 2008 recipient of a Pollack-Krasner Foundation Grant and he is a 2017 award of a John Solomon Guggenheim Foundation Fellowship grant.
+His work is included in the permanent collections of MOCA, Los Angeles; The Berlingieri Collection, Rome, Italy; the Los Angeles County Museum of Art; Panza Collection, Chiasso, Switzerland; Museo Cantonale, Lugano, Switzerland; Coleccion Jumex, Mexico City, Mexico; The Frederick R. Weisman Art Foundation, Los Angeles, and the Albright-Knox Gallery, Buffalo, New York.
+He is a 2008 recipient of a Pollock-Krasner Foundation Grant and he is a 2017 award of a John Solomon Guggenheim Foundation Fellowship Grant.